Custom Residential, Sustainable Practice

 Factor in the value of embodied energy.

 Sometimes, building something new because it is 10% more efficient doesn’t make much sense when what you have already exists and the energy used to create it was already spent.
-A lot of your home is going to have plenty of elements that might be perfectly fine to keep.
+There is a good change that your home is going to have plenty of elements that might be perfectly fine to keep.
 Carefully consider the value of those elements and whether or not it is really worth replacing them.
 Often, highlighting salvaged items can help highlight the journey the home has taken.

 Find the balance of your goals for performance and budget.

 In the end, a remodeled home can be a comfortable and beautiful space to live.
 With most remodels, we work with you to carefully balance sustainable goals with your budget to find an approach that suits your project.
-But it is also true that we can sometimes push things to the limit to satisfy your urge to experiment.
+But it is also true that we have the know-how to take things up several notches to satisfy your desire to be on the leading edge.
 Just like many Tesla owners would be perfectly suited in a Chevrolet Volt, there’s something enticing about pushing the boundaries of what can be done.
 Find your sweet spot and enjoy the ride.